csc-training/geocomputing_course/materials/fair_share.md

 :::{admonition} How many jobs is too many?
-:class: tip
+:class: seealso, dropdown

 We mention in documentation and guidelines that users shouldn’t send too many jobs, but how many is too many?
 Unfortunately it’s impossible to give any exact numbers because both Slurm and Lustre are shared resources.
-    It’s possible to give better limits for global usage of the system.
+* It’s possible to give better limits for global usage of the system.
-    When system total load is low, it may be ok to run something that is problematic when system is full.
+* When system total load is low, it may be ok to run something that is problematic when system is full.

 **How many jobs/steps is too many?**